 However, with a virtual team, there come challenges that even enterprise-level companies are prone to.
 Due to some of these difficulties, a few big-name companies, such as Bank of America, Aetna, and Yahoo even eliminated their remote work programs.

 The truth is, remote work can be the best decision you ever make for your company.
 But if you're not aware of the potential problems that can transpire, due to the very nature of distributed work, any success can be short-lived.

-6 Problems That Can Destroy a Virtual Office Team Overnight
+Don't Let These Problems Destroy Your Virtual Office Team

 While everyone imagines remote work being an opportunity to shut off distractions, achieve work-life balance, and become highly productive, there are absolutely factors that can send your team's morale and efficiency plummeting.
 If you're operating a distributed team, or you even work remotely a few times a week, it's best to look out for a few common mistakes that remote organizations make.

 When things aren't operating at peak efficiency or morale is low, a lot of teams jump into new collaboration tools, technology, and processes they believe will fix the problem.
 These sudden shifts can make your problems worse, especially if there's constant change.

 You can prevent this by making better, more strategic choices about operation change, such as:

 - Having a standard onboarding period for a new tool